AdaCore/training_material/courses/ada_essentials/140_access_types/03-access_types_usage.rst

 * :ada:`.all` does the access dereference

-   - Lets you access the object pointed to by the pointer
+   - Access the object pointed to by the pointer

 * :ada:`.all` is **optional** for